gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

   * `4_Structures/` - Provides a treatment of some of the key data structures (roughly non-scalar variables) available in Python.

+  * `5_Branching/` - Provides a treament of some of the common branching statements available in Python, which allows script execution to change depending on certain conditions.

   * [...]

 Note that the contents of this course are best viewed in your browser (in fact, directly